 Corals are small animals whose body consists of a soft polyp.
 The polyp is tubular and has a mouth surrounded by tentacles at its upper end and a cavity in the middle that acts as a stomach.
 Each polyp secretes a calcium carbonate covering to protect itself.
 This covering is often referred to as a skeleton.
 The coral can extend its body out of its skeleton and retract into it as necessary.

 The skeletons of the different polyps in a colonial coral stick together.
-When old or injured polyps die, new polyps grow on top of the dead polyps' skeletons.
+When old or injured polyps die, new ones grow on top of the dead ones' skeletons.
 This process slowly builds a coral reef.

 A layer of soft tissue called the cenosarc (or coenosarc) connects one polyp to another over the surface of the reef.
-This enables the polyps in a colony to communicate with each other.
+This enables the members of the colony to communicate with each other.

 Importance of Zooxanthellae in Reef Corals